scando1993/thingsboard.github.io/docs/user-guide/install/building-from-source.md

 assignees:
 - ashvayka
 title: Building from sources
-description: Building ThingsBoard IoT platform from sources
+description: Building Pacificsoft IoT platform from sources

 ---

 * TOC
 {:toc}

-This guide will help you to download and build ThingsBoard from sources.
+This guide will help you to download and build Pacificsoft from sources.
 Instructions listed below are tested on Ubuntu 16.04 and CentOS 7.1

 #### Required tools